Hong Kong upholds ban on National Day march after violence | CBC News

 Hong Kong upholds ban on National Day march after violence

-Hong Kong authorities on Monday rejected an appeal for a major pro-democracy march on China's National Day holiday after two straight days of violent clashes between protesters and police raised fears of more showdowns that could embarrass Beijing.
+Hong Kong authorities on Monday rejected an appeal for a major pro-democracy march on China's National Day holiday after two straight days of violent clashes between protesters.
+Police had raised fears of more showdowns that could embarrass Beijing.

 The Civil Human Rights Front, which has organized several major rallies in recent months, said an appeals board upheld a police ban on Tuesday's march in the city centre.
 The group warned that denying a peaceful avenue for protesters could accelerate violence because citizens will turn up anyway, as they've done in past when rallies were banned.